+Your oven uses a 12 hour clock.

-You can set 12 hour clock or 24 hour clock optionally.
-In the following example I will show you how to set the time for 4.35.
+In the following example I will show you how to set the time for 4:35.
 Make sure that you have removed all packaging from your oven.

-When your oven is plugged in for the first time or when power resumes after a power cut a '0' will be shown in the display; you will have to reset the dock.
+When your oven is plugged in for the first time or when power resumes after a power cut a '0' will be shown in the display; you will have to reset the clock.